y-sun/pyscripts/README.md

-# Some python scripts to data analysis
+# Some python scripts for data analysis

 ## press.py
  Data analysis of OUTCAR from VASP